 The international response to Russia’s unprovoked assault on Ukraine has been swift and severe.
-More than 30 countries – representing more than half the global economy – have imposed sanctions.
+More than 30 countries – representing more than half the global economy – have imposed sanctions on Russia.
 And these governments have gone far beyond the traditional economic penalties.

 “The United States and governments all over the world are going after Putin’s cronies and their families by identifying and freezing the assets they hold in our respective jurisdictions – their yachts, luxury apartments, money, and other ill-gotten gains,” the White House announced soon after the invasion.